meshery/meshery/docs/_adapters/maesh.md

 - Examine [Meshery's architecture]({{ site.baseurl }}/architecture) and how adapters fit in as a component.
 - Learn more about [Meshery Adapters]({{ site.baseurl }}/architecture/adapters).

+### Sample Applicaion

+- installBookInfoCommand : This install a book information application.
+- installHTTPBin : This install a HTTPbin Application.